rephyr/save-timelapse/README.md

 ### v0.3

+- [ ] Fix terrain being redundantly re-included in every frame instead of captured once (see the known issue above; causes huge frame files and can crash the viewer on long live captures with terrain on)
 - [ ] Entity rotation tracking (the wire format already carries a direction byte per entity, but rendering ignores it)
 - [ ] Entity upgrade/change tracking
 - [ ] More complete tile change tracking (landfill removal doesn't yet revert to the terrain underneath, see the known limitation above)